 There are unlimited ways to write hypnotic words and phrases but only a few basic hypnotic techniques.
 The hypnotist needs to decide what belief needs to be altered, what behaviour needs to be changed, and finally, which method to use.
 It has been established that the human mind is influenced by only a limited number of different types of hypnotic experience.
-By matching the mind control suggestions to one of the basic hynosis techniques the client is more likely to be hypnotized and act on the suggestion.
+By matching each suggestion to one of the basic hypnosis techniques the client is more likely to be hypnotized and act on the suggestion.

 |Control||And if you look very closely at that indicator..... you will find that it is also varying just a little.... up and down a little..... fluctuating around some point...not quite steady.... isn't it?|

 |Parts||And you can imagine going through that door and finding yourself.... in amongst all those good parts of your self ... and there's all the parts that make you feel good about yourself... and you can imagine them... pressing around you ... meeting you... and you feel so good because every part of you ... is valuable...|